-So according to dictionary.com, there really isn’t much of a difference in the two terms.
-I have also heard, though, that typically frosting is able to be spread on something, such as frosting a cake or the frosting on the brownies.
-Icing usually refers to one that is thinner and able to be drizzled on something, such as the icing that comes with a container of cinnamon rolls.
+So according to that, there really isn’t much of a difference in the two terms.
+Typically frosting is able to be spread on something.
+For example the frosting on a cake or the frosting on the brownies.
+Icing usually refers to one that is thinner.
+It can be drizzled on something.
+Such as the icing that comes with a container of cinnamon rolls.

 Dough vs Batter

 So this one also had me intrigued while working on the peppermint brownies.
-I know what a dough is when it comes to bread products, but what’s the difference between a brownie batter and a cookie dough?
+I know what dough is when it comes to bread products.
+But what’s the difference between a brownie batter and a cookie dough?
 Why do we call one dough and the other batter?

 Batter: a mixture of flour, milk or water, eggs, etc., beaten together for use in cookery

 Again, not much of a difference.
 From looking through a few different sources, it seems that it mostly has to do with the consistency.
-One that is more of a liquid is considered a batter, and anything that’s more firm is typically considered a dough.
-This explains why cookies are made from a dough since it’s thick enough to scoop and brownies are made from batter because it’s a liquid that can be poured.
+One that is more of a liquid is considered a batter.
+And anything that’s more firm is typically considered a dough.
+This explains why cookies are made from a dough.
+It’s thick enough to scoop.
+Brownies are made from batter because it’s a liquid that can be poured.

 Baking Soda vs Baking Powder

 I know there’s a difference.
 One can’t be substituted for the other.
-But what’s the difference?
+But what is the difference?